Skip to main content

 When rising University of Kentucky senior Joseph Mann arrived in Cape Town, South Africa in mid-May, he was ready to make a difference and ready for a challenge.
 Little did he know that his travel abroad experience would change the course of his life.

 "You just need to come here," Mann laughed.
 "That's what I've told my friends and family.
 In the face of such adversity, there's hope.
 South Africans know that they have a bright future.
-Despite issues with service availability and government
+Despite issues with service availability and government incapacity, they have faith."

 by Erin Holaday Ziegler

-When University of Kentucky College of Arts and Sciences academic adviser Emily Dailey first contacted psychology senior Suzanna Mitchell about a developmental
+When University of Kentucky College of Arts and Sciences academic adviser Emily Dailey first contacted psychology senior Suzanna Mitchell about a developmental social neuroscience fellowship at Yale, "it reached out and grabbed me," Mitchell said.

 by Brad Duncan and Jenny Wells